kesarion/letsenhance/README.md

 ## Install
 `npm i -g letsenhance`
-> Or download one of the executables from the releases page
+> Or download one of the executables from [releases](https://github.com/kesarion/letsenhance/releases)

 ## Usage: